akshitmahajan/akshitmahajan/README.md

 Hey 👋🏽, I'm Akshit!

-whoami -> 👨💻 A Software Engineer 🚀 working in Bangalore, India.
-Recognized for being versatile, picking up new tools and technologies, driving value for clients and achieving outcomes.
-Passionate about designing & developing secure, highly available & low latency softwares.
+whoami -> 👨💻 Software Engineer 🚀 recognized for being versatile, picking up new tools and technologies, driving value for clients and achieving outcomes.
+Passionate about designing & developing distributed, highly available & low latency software.
 I love to innovate and do rapid prototyping of IoT solutions and tinker with drones & robotics.

-🌱 I’m currently learning -> Flutter and Dart for developing Native-like mobile applications.
+🌱 I’m currently learning -> Flutter and Dart for developing mobile applications.

 ⚡ Fun fact -> I like to play musical instruments.